By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Find out more about important dress code laws and etiquette on the Visit Saudi website.

-This is one issue where Saudi Arabia has not relaxed the laws, and LGBTQ+ relationships and being transgender are illegal.
-Punishments can range from fines to jail, or even the death penalty.
-Even if this is relatively unlikely to happen to tourists, it is still advisable to not be overtly LGBTQ+ in public, and to act modestly and respectfully.
+This is one issue where Saudi Arabia has not relaxed the laws, and LGBTQ+ relationships and transgender expression are illegal.
+Punishments can be severe.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.